soffes/blog/posts/2012-05-03-rubymotion-review.markdown

   nil]];
 ```

-I'm totally in love with the Ruby syntax over Objective-C. Also, *I'm really looking forward to using mixins*.
+I'm totally in love with the Ruby syntax over Objective-C. Also, ==I'm really looking forward to using mixins==.
 Categories are also awesome.
 Want to add a method to a class?
 Just open the class and add it:

 ``` ruby
 class UIColor